To DO List

 OSTEOPATHIC MEDICAL SCHOOL (DO)

 Always download the instructions to the application services.
 Doing it right the first time will save you time in the verification process.
-Although each year it changes, here is the link to the 2017 AACOMAS Instructions.
+Although each year things change, here is the link to the 2017 AACOMAS Instructions.
 The document will outline how to enter coursework correctly, how to enter AP and repeated courses, how to enter study abroad and what you can change after submitting.

 Refer to the Osteopathic Core Competencies for Medical Students.
 This document outlines expectations and competencies required for medical students in order to be a successful osteopathic physician.